Christie Brinkley Flaunts Yoga-Toned Legs, Youthful Beauty At Age 64

 In addition to a healthy diet, Brinkley makes sure she works out almost every day.

 Christie’s workouts alternate between yoga and cardio exercise such as indoor cycling.
 Fitness experts say yoga builds lean muscle and aids weight loss by reducing stress.
-Brinkley also does push-ups, sit-ups, squats and lunges.
+Brinkley also does push-ups, sit-ups, squats, and lunges.

 “I exercise because I want to have healthy joints,” she said.
 “Feeling good is looking good, and that can translate to an energy you exude.”